sveltejs/kit/.changeset/mighty-melons-walk.md

 '@sveltejs/adapter-vercel': patch
 ---

-Add new option to generate sourcemap for the `functions/node/render/index.js` generated file
+Add sourcemap generation for the generated functions